URDME/urdme/README.md

 urdme
 =====

 URDME 1.2.
-Copyright 2008,2009,2010,2011,2012
+Copyright 2008,2009,2010,2011,2012.
 See the file AUTHORS for complete list of authors.

 URDME is a general software framework for modeling and simulation of stochastic reaction-diffusion processes on unstructured, tetrahedral and triangular meshes.
 URDME emphasizes modularity in order to be useful both as a simulation tool and as a framework for developemnt of stochastic simulation algorithms.

-www.urdme.
+www.urdme.org

 Quick Start
 ------

-Download the latest stable release and unpack it, alternatively clone the repository (requires a git client) or
+Download the latest stable release and unpack it, alternatively clone the repository (requires a git client)

 -- In a terminal --